What is (good) web design?

 - (optional) sections

-Major elements of a website, example image of top navigation bar, header and footer
+Major elements of a website, for example, an image of the top navigation bar, header, and footer

-These elements are arranged relative to the navigation bar in a so-called standard style.
-There are 4 types of standard styles.
+These elements are arranged relative to the navigation bar in a standard style.
+There are 4 types of standard styles considered to be good web design.
 A navigation bar to the top or left is the most common.
 Webnode provides you with templates meeting all standard styles.
+No matter which template you select, you can always change between these standard styles afterward.

 Although the navigation bar is still positioned at the top of more than 80% of all websites, flexibility is growing.
 The clean positioning of a hamburger button (three bold horizontal lines) at the top right corner, opening up all other pages in a dropdown menu, is a newer approach in addition to placing the navigation lower to the middle of the pages.

 Usually, the website footer is reserved for legal information, disclaimers, social media contacts, and other links.
 Half the world displays the contact info on the right of the navigation bar.
-This is a reason why website templates already hold a space in the navigation menu for the contacts page.
+This is why most website templates already hold a space in the navigation menu for the contacts page.

 The idea behind the standard style is to provide the visitor with a comprehensive overview.
 All elements on a page have a dedicated space, leading away from the style used in early website design that resembled a patchwork pattern.